vishnu-m77/vishnu-m77/README.md

 I'm a new grad from the University of Waterloo.
 My major is Combinatorics & Optimization.

-I’m currently working on an ML application in quantum mechanics.

 I'm looking to collaborate on any project in:
 - Machine Learning
 - Algorithms